Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Debris Laden Fill

-- Industrial Property (<20 years of use and with apparent good best management practices)
+- Industrial Property (with documented use of less than 20 years, and with apparent good best management practices)

 - Lead based paint on buildings